Claremont Colleges: Clubs and organizations

 Some extracurricular organizations on campus are specific to an individual college, whereas others are open to students at all 5Cs or 7Cs.
 In total, there are nearly 300 clubs and organizations across the 5Cs.

 There are several media organizations at the Claremont Colleges, the largest of which is The Student Life, the oldest college newspaper in Southern California.
 It publishes a weekly print edition as well as online content.
 Pomona also has a student-run radio station, KSPC.
 The Claremont Independent, a conservative magazine, has produced articles about the 5Cs' political culture that have been picked up by national conservative media outlets and drawn criticism from many students.
 The Golden Antlers publishes satirical content.

 On the Loose (OTL), the outing club of the 5Cs, sponsors trips to outdoors destinations.
 Its flagship event, an annual hike up Mount Baldy in swimwear or goofy costumes, can draw more than 100 participants.
 It is affiliated with the Outdoor Education Center of Pomona College (OEC), which lends equipment to students for free and provides outdoor leadership training.

 There are several dance groups on campus, including the Claremont Colleges Ballroom Dance Company (CCBDC), which has more than 130 dancers, making it the third-largest collegiate program in the U.S. It has won multiple national championships.
 The Pomona College Theater Department produces four mainstage productions and a dance concert each year, and there are several smaller student-run productions as well.
 The 5Cs have two improv groups, Without a Box and Underground Theatrical Institution (UTI).

 There are eight a cappella groups on campus.
 One, the Claremont Shades, hosts the annual SCAMFest concert, which draws singers from other Southern California colleges.
+Another, Midnight Echo, hosts the less extensive annual Human Symphony.
+The other six groups are the Ninth Street Hooligans, Blue & White, After School Specials, Earth Tones, Mood Swing, and One Night Stanza.